shivaycb/couchbase-lite-workshop/README.md

 The app is built with **Jetpack Compose** and uses **Couchbase Lite Enterprise Edition** with vector indexing support to store and search document content locally.
 Users can browse documents, ingest sample files, and ask natural-language questions through a chat experience backed by retrieval and LLM-based answer generation.

-> Note: This README draft is based on the repository code I could inspect, but I could not reliably verify branch `exercise5` specifically from the available GitHub tooling.
-If you want, I can next generate a branch-accurate version once you share the `exercise5` file tree or a GitHub URL pinned to that branch.

 ## Quick Start

 If your machine is already configured with Android Studio and the required Couchbase Lite dependencies: